MonoTech01/Networking-Labs/Cisco IOS Image/Use a TFTP Server to Upgrade a Cisco IOS Image.md

 Part 2: Backup an IOS Image to a TFTP Server
 Open configuration window

-a.
-On R1, display the contents of flash and record the IOS image.

-b.
-Use the copy command to back up the IOS image in flash memory on R1 to a TFTP server.
+a+b    On R1, display the contents of flash and record the IOS image; Use the copy command to back up the IOS image in flash memory on R1 to a TFTP server.
 Note: The isr4300 image is considerably larger than the c1900 image.
 It will take longer to transmit it to the TFTP server.

 - Check the recent version of R1

  ![CiscoIOS](/Images/CiscoIOSImage-pic13.png)

 - Copy

 ![CiscoIOS](/Images/CiscoIOSImage-pic12.png)